Willibaldsburg: Gemmingenbau

 After the short reign of Bishop Caspar von Seckendorff (1590–1595), Gemmingen added, among other things, a famous botanical garden, the Eichstätter Garten.
 The florilegium commissioned by the bishop describing the plants in this garden, the Hortus Eystettensis produced by the garden's curator, Basilius Besler in 1613 is considered one of the most important works of its type.

 Also under Gemmingen, from 1609, the construction of a representative Renaissance castle based on the Italian model began.
 The old central building on the western spur was thus transformed.
 The Augsburg master builder Elias Holl provided the plans for this.
 The new south wing (1611) towered high over the mountainous crags.
-Together with Holl's Augsburg town hall, even in its reduced form, the palace is one of the most important works of the German Renaissance, described as "the perfct picture of one of the most beautiful princely residences in Germany at that time, as well as being an important fortress".
+Together with Holl's Augsburg town hall, even in its reduced form, the palace is one of the most important works of the German Renaissance, described as "the perfect picture of one of the most beautiful princely residences in Germany at that time, as well as being an important fortress".
 Gemmingen's vision consisted of a lavishly furnished castle, with treasure vaults below decorated with illustrations of plants and figures bedecked with plants, which with the gardens created a summer residence in the Italian style, not known in Germany at that time.

 With the death of Gemmingen in 1612, the cathedral chapter authorised his successor to continue the work.
 Bishop Johann Christoph von Westerstetten (1612-1636) arranged for completion of the new building (Gemmingenbau), which was still piecemeal, and initiated further conversions.
 The two-tower facade was created from 1629 with the participation of Hans Alberthal and his successor Martin Barbieri.
 The fortifications were reinforced by five modern bastions and the spacious outer bailey was created.
 The completed buildings can be seen in contemporary illustrations, such as those of Wolfgang Kilian (1628) and Matthäus Merian (1648).
 Kilian also provided some of the engravings for the Hortus Eystettensis.

 During the Thirty Years' War (1618–1648), a Swedish army under the command of Bernhard von Sachsen-Weimar was able to take the castle fortress in the spring of 1633.
 At the end of October 1633, a Bavarian army under the command of Colonel Johann von Werth recaptured the fortress and successfully defended it, even though the Swedish army was in the immediate vicinity.
 Bernhard von Sachsen-Weimar had the Swedish fortress commander Anton Klaudius von Rasch executed on December 9, 1633 for prematurely abandoning the fortress in Regensburg.
 Bishop Marquard II Schenk von Castell (1636-1685) then ordered the repair of the damage and installed gun casemates in the bastions.